grommet/grommet-designer/README.md

 ### Theming

-You can use either one of the official themes or a theme published via theme-designer.grommet.io.
-Just choose "published" as the theme and then provide the theme sharing URL.
+You can use any theme published via theme-designer.grommet.io, just enter the published URL in the context of editing the design details.
+If you want to change a theme you have published that you are using, edit it in the theme designer, re-publish it, and then refresh any designer.grommet.io page using it.

 ### Data